Greek Easter Eggs

 - by XpatAthens

-The tradition of cracking red eggs on Holy Saturday after Christ has risen symbolizes the resurrection from the dead and new life, just like when a little chicken cracks its shell and comes to life.
-The 'tsougrisma' game is when people break each others´ red eggs by hitting them against each other.
-The one with the strongest egg is said the have good luck for the whole year!
+The tradition of cracking red eggs when the clock strikes midnight into Easter Sunday symbolizes new life, much like when a chick cracks its shell and comes to life.
+The egg-cracking game or tsougrisma as it is called in Greece is an integral part of Easter celebrations and the person with the strongest egg is said the have good luck for the whole year!